hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/ksp/header.md

 * **Error Handling:** The `try...except` blocks around loading settings and documentation are good, but the `...` in the `except` blocks is a placeholder.
 Consider more informative error messages, logging, or alternative actions if the settings or README file is missing.
 What should happen if `settings.json` is empty or corrupted?
 * **Logging:** Using a logging framework would be beneficial for tracking the project root finding process and the status of file loading.
 * **Clearer Naming:**  While `__root__` is standard for representing the project's base directory, other variables could be more descriptive (e.g., `project_root` instead of `__root__`).
 * **Robustness:** The project relies on `settings.json` existing and having the correct structure.
-Consider adding validation or alternative error handling strategies for incorrect or incomplete settings.
+Consider adding validation or alternative error handling Startegies for incorrect or incomplete settings.
 Consider validation of the contents of `settings.json`.
 What about security issues like missing quotes in the loaded JSON data?

 **Relationships with Other Parts of the Project:**